Salesperson Skills Of Top Performers [INFOGRAPHIC]

 Different Types of Salesperson Skills

 Before anything else, do note that there are different types of skills.
 There are hard skills, soft skills, and specialist skills.

-Hard Skills are skills that you can measure and you can teach directly to people.
+Hard Skills are skills you can measure and teach directly to people.
 For example, reading and writing are hard skills.